reflex-app/reflex/readme.md

 ## FAQ

 1. Help installing for MacOS
+    1. Download from the [Releases](../../releases) page
-    1. Move the Application to your Applications folder
+    2. Move the Application to your Applications folder
-    2. Open the application by double-clicking the icon
+    3. Open the application by double-clicking the icon
-    3. If asked if you would like to open the application that was downloaded from the Internet, confirm.
+    4. If asked if you would like to open the application that was downloaded from the Internet, confirm.
 This is a standard MacOS security feature.

 2. Does Shift work on Windows OS?
 At the moment, only the Mac version is being supported/tested, as it requires a large amount of effort to add another OS to support.
 With more help, most or all of this project could work on the web, MacOS, and Windows.

-3. Issues with BrowserSync/Node-GYP?
-Try removing `node_modules` and `package-lock.json` and re-installing with `npm install --no-optional`.
+3. How can I check for updates?
+The app will automatically check for updates when it is opened.
+If an update is available, it will be downloaded automatically.
+The next time you open the app, you'll be using the latest version!

+4. Find a bug?
+Please look at the [issues](../../issues), and file a new one if it hasn't already been reported.

 ---